onflow/fcl-js/docs/api.md

   .then(fcl.decode);
 ```

-## `fcl.getEventsAtBlockHeightRange(eventName,fromBlockHeight,toBlockHeight)`
+## `getEventsAtBlockHeightRange`

 A builder function that returns all instances of a particular event (by name) within a height range.

-:warning: The block range provided must be from the current spork.
+⚠️The block range provided must be from the current spork.

-:warning: The block range provided must be 250 blocks or lower per request.
+⚠️The block range provided must be 250 blocks or lower per request.

-### Arguments
+#### Arguments

 | Name              | Type                    | Description                                                      |
 | ----------------- | ----------------------- | ---------------------------------------------------------------- |